Lanie-Carmelo/laniecarmelo.tech/README.md

 Built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).

+Note about dependencies: this repository uses the `github-pages` gem (see `SETUP.md`) so GitHub's Pages build environment provides the Jekyll version and common plugins (for example, `jekyll-seo-tag`, `jekyll-sitemap`, and `jekyll-feed`).
+The `github-pages` gem pins the exact versions of Jekyll and supported plugins used by GitHub Pages; if you require newer plugin releases or plugins not included in the Pages bundle, switch to a standalone Jekyll setup and add a CI workflow to build and publish the generated `_site`.
+See `SETUP.md` for full details and guidance.

 ---

 **Note:** Markdown linting is now handled by [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) (Node.js version) via pre-commit.
 The old Ruby `.mdlrc` config is no longer used.

 ---

 ## Quote

-*"Together, let's explore faith, technology, advocacy, and life—and work toward making the world more inclusive for everyone."*
+_"Together, let's explore faith, technology, advocacy, and life—and work toward making the world more inclusive for everyone."_